Robert L. Swann (comptroller of Maryland)

 Swann was the recipient of the Patterson Prize in recognition of his support for the establishment of the Jefferson Patterson Park and Museum in Calvert County.
 In 1999, he was named State Employee of the year by the Maryland Chapter of the American Society for Public Administration.
-This award recognizes an employees single outstanding accomplishment or sustained high quality of performance over a significant period of time in State of Maryland government service.
+This award recognizes an employee's single outstanding accomplishment or sustained high quality of performance over a significant period of time in State of Maryland government service.

 He resides with his wife, Dorothy DeBoy Swann in Solomons Island, Maryland.